-This module constitutes deepened knowledge for the design and evaluation of sanitary engineering facilities.
-The required chemical, physical and biological fundamentals will be deepend.
+This module constitutes deepened knowledge for the design, analysis and evaluation of sanitary engineering facilities.
+The required chemical, physical and biological fundamentals will be deepend as well as the concept of system analysis will be introduced as basic tool for representing complex processes.
 Based on the detailed consideration of individual infrastructure elements, an overall understanding of urban water systems and its interaction with surface and groundwater bodies is imparted.
 For this purpose, the theoretical and practical tools as well as modeling approaches are studied.
-The knowledge will be strengthened by the visit of various sanitary engineering facilities.
+The students consider the factors costs and energy for their analysis and evaluate the water management system.